-International Kite Fest, 2017
+International Kite Fest, 2018

-Venue: Sabarmati River Front, Ashram Road, Ahmedabad.
+- Venue: Sabarmati River Front, Ashram Road, Ahmedabad.

-- Lohri in Punjab
+Lohri in Punjab

-In the evening, with the setting of the sun, huge bonfires are lit in the harvested fields and in the front yards of houses and people gather around the rising flames, circle around (parikrama) the bonfire and throw puffed rice, popcorn, and other munchies into the fire.
+In the evening, with the setting of the sun, huge bonfires are lit in the harvested fields and in the front yards of houses and people gather around the rising flames, circle around (parikrama) the bonfire and throw puffed rice, popcorn and other munchies into the fire.

-- Bhogali OR Magha Bihu in Assam
+Bhogali OR Magha Bihu in Assam

 This harvest festival in Assam is a feasting festival.
 As the name ‘Bhogali’ suggests ‘feasting’, Bihu is a celebration of food after a good harvest and a variety of sweets are prepared from rice, coconut and til.
-After the burning of ‘Mejis’ (made of bamboo, hay, and dry leaves), people sit down to enjoy their fill of traditional Assamese food.
+After the burning of ‘Mejis’ (made of bamboo, hay and dry leaves), people sit down to enjoy their fill of traditional Assamese food.
 Amidst the enchanting notes of flutes and buffalo horns, the youth sings the Bihu songs with lyrics of a good harvest.

 Note: Bhogali Bihu falls on 15th January, this year.

 Pongal in Tamil Nadu

 Between 14th to 17th January is the festival of Pongal, as it is called in Tamil Nadu.
 There are different aspects of this festival, which falls in the month of Thai in Tamil calendar.
-There is Bhogi, during which houses are cleaned, decorated with mango leaves and the first cut of paddy to enhance the vibrancy in the house.
+There is Bhogi, during which houses are cleaned, decorated with mango leaves and the first cut of paddy, to enhance the vibrancy of the house.
 All the unnecessary things in one’s home are disposed of.

-- Khichdi Parv in Uttar Pradesh/Uttarakhand
+Khichdi Parv in Uttar Pradesh/Uttarakhand

-- Ellu Bella in Karnataka
+Ellu Bella in Karnataka

-The highlight of Sankranti has to be the ritual of Ellu Birodu.
+The highlight of Sankranti has to be the ritual of Ellu birodu.
 The ritual where, young girls and married women, dressed in all finery, visit near and dear ones with the customary offering.
-The potpourri consists of Ellu Bella, Fresh Sugarcane, Sugar candy moulds (sakkare acchu in Kannada), bananas, berries, flowers, and turmeric-vermilion.
+The potpourri consists of Ellu Bella, Fresh Sugarcane, Sugar candy moulds (sakkare acchu in Kannada), bananas, berries, flowers and turmeric-vermilion.

-- Ganga Sagar festival in West Bengal
+Ganga Sagar festival in West Bengal

 This fair enjoys the distinction of being the largest fair in the entire West Bengal.
 It also happens to be the second biggest congregation of humanity after the world-renowned Kumbha Mela.

-- Pedda Padunga in Andhra Pradesh
+Pedda Padunga in Andhra Pradesh

 The festival of Sankranti is celebrated for four days in Andhra Pradesh(13th – 16th Jan).
 The first day is Bhogi, the second is Makara Sankranti (the main festival day), day three is Kanuma followed by Mukkanuma on the fourth day.
-On the day of Sankranti, ladies of the community draw Muggulu (rangoli) and place Gobbemma (cow dung) in its center.
+On the day of Sankranti, ladies of the community draw Muggulu (rangoli) and place Gobbemma (cow dung) in its centre.

-With such dispersion of various communities across the country, the borders might change but the festival of Makar Sankranti resonates with memories of household rituals and traditional customs tied strongly with the thread of sentiments, values, and faith.
+With such dispersion of various communities across the country, the borders might change but the festival of Makar Sankranti resonates with memories of household rituals and traditional customs tied strongly with the thread of sentiments, values and faith.